 Whole Class Reading Daily - The children take part in daily-shared class reading for 20 minutes every day.
 The children read aloud and with the teacher and discuss the texts.
 This method means that every child reads for one hour forty minutes a week.
-Of course, some children still need individual reading and they will still receive this

-Reading Books Coming Home - Please ensure that you continue to read with your child daily - they still need it!
-Reading is now more important than ever as it becomes more about vocabulary meaning and comprehension which takes into consideration inference, intent and personal opinion on a text.
+Reading At Home - Please ensure that you continue to ensure that your child reads daily.
+Reading is now more important than ever as it becomes more about vocabulary meaning and comprehension, which takes into consideration inference, intent and personal opinion on a text.
 It is vital now that parents talk to their children about what they are reading.

-The children are now very close to sitting the national reading test in Y6 which is based on some very difficult texts.
-The reading challenge has been introduced into KS2 and runs right through the juniors.
-The challenge has a mixture of different genres, different authors both modern and classic.
+The children are about to sit the national reading test in Y6 which is based on some very difficult texts.
+The reading challenge in KS2 has been designed to ensure a variety of texts and genres that provide challenge.
 The challenge increases in difficulty as it progresses.
-There is a booklist for each stage.
+To do well in the Y6 tests we would expect Y6 children to be on a minimum of Gold level.